 The statements in this survey are designed to identify your attitudes about statistics.
 Each item has 7 possible responses.
 The responses range from 1 (strongly disagree) through 4 (neither disagree nor agree) to 7 (strongly agree).
 If you have no opinion, choose response 4.
 Please read each statement.
 Mark the one response that most clearly represents your degree of agreement or disagreement with that statement.
 Try not to think too deeply about each response.
 Record your answer and move quickly to the next item.
 Please respond to all of the statements.

-(Reverse coded) Statistics is worthless.
+Statistics is worthless.

-(Reverse coded) Statistical thinking is not applicable in my life outside my job.
+Statistical thinking is not applicable in my life outside my job.

-(Reverse coded) Statistics conclusions are rarely presented in everyday life.
+Statistics conclusions are rarely presented in everyday life.

-(Reverse coded) I will have no application for statistics in my profession.
+I will have no application for statistics in my profession.

 I use statistics in my everyday life.